wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ## What's Special about this program

-There are several special designs used within the sample program:
+There are several aspects about python-samples.py that are special:

-A. The main loop is an infinite loop controlled by two variables:
+A. Near the bottom of the file, the main loop is an infinite loop controlled by two variables:

    * number of iterations repeated (default of one)
    * number of average seconds between each iteration (default of zero)
    * whether time between iteration is varied randomly (default False)
    <br /><br />

-   This enables the program to be used for performance testing.
+   This enables the program to be used for testing (functional and capacity/performance).

+B. "Feature flag" variables are referenced <strong>inside functions</strong> to act as a type of "kill switch" to determine whether the function is actually executed each run.

+   Fine-grained control means control variable per function.

+C. A set of feature flags are defined in each of several .env files.

-B. "Feature flags" read from an .env file, then referenced inside functions executed -- as a type of "kill switch".
-Different run conditions (in different env specification files) can be used for each different iteration.
+   Different env specification files can be specified for each iteration.

-   Fine-grained control means one boolean variable per function.

-C. Code is built-in to measure the time and memory used by each  of several individual <a href="#Sections">sections of the program</>, each separate iteration, as well as the program as a whole.
+D. Each function control variable can have these values:

+   * True or 100 = run every time
+   * False or 0 = never run
+   * 36 (or whatever number) = run 36% of the time
+   <br /><br />

-D. Among variables that can be specified in env files are geolocation variables (country, locale, language, etc.).
+E. Variables also include secrets (API keys), geolocation variables (country, locale, language, etc.).

-E. Load from CSV into a built-in SQLite a database of information about each country in the world (country codes for websites and phones, land and population size, etc.).

-F. Make API calls to dynamically obtain localized text, external IP address, geocoding, weather by IP address or zip code, etc.

-G. Make API calls to securely <strong>retrieve secrets</strong> online from:
+F. API calls securely <strong>retrieve secrets</strong> online from:
    * HashiCorp Vault
    * <a href="use_azure">use_azure</a> Azure Key Vault
    * <a href="use_aws">use_aws</a> = AWS KMS (Key Management Service)
    * <a href="#use_gcp">use_gcp</a>GCP Secrets Manager
    <br /><br />

-H. When the program starts, "metadata" about the conditions of the run are captured for historical comparison later.

-I. Metrics captured can be sent to a time-series database for analysis and trend analytics by online cloud services:
-   * AWS Cloud
-   * Azure
-   * Google
-   * Splunk
-   * Datadog
+G. API calls to dynamically obtain localized text, external IP address, geocoding, weather by IP address or zip code, etc.

+H. Dynamic custom text can optionally be sent to:
+   * a local text-to-speech engine to be voiced in an mp3 file
+   * to a mobile phone via SMS (using Twillio.com)
+   * to an email address via SMTP
+   * to a Slack channel
    <br /><br />

+I. Program code included measures the <strong>wall time and memory used</strong> by each of several individual <a href="#Sections">sections of the program</>, each separate iteration, as well as the program as a whole.

+J. When the program starts, "metadata" about the conditions of the run are captured for historical comparison later.

+K. Metrics captured can be sent to <a href="#MetricsDBs">various cloud-based time-series databases</a> for analysis and trend analytics on online cloud services:

 <hr />